+If the employer subsequently declines to hire the applicant, the decision could potentially be challenged in court on the grounds of 'discrimination' as discussed above.
+The applicant could also apply to the State Labour Inspectorate or other authorities (such as the Prosecutor's Office) to complain about the employer's discriminatory practices.
+In theory, there is a possible risk of administrative fines for such activities.
 A medical examination as a condition of employment is mandatory in certain circumstances, which are described in the Labour Code and other federal laws (eg, for employees under 18 years of age or those applying for certain types of work, including work in the state or municipal service, in the food manufacturing industry, in medical organisations, at child-care centres and at water supply constructions, as well as work that is closely connected with moving vehicles and other dangerous or hazardous work).
-If an applicant does not submit to an examination, the employer has a right to refuse to hire the applicant.
+If an applicant does not submit to an examination, the employer is entitled to refuse to hire the applicant.
+For some categories of employees, medical examinations are carried out on a regular basis.